torvalds/linux/Documentation/scsi/ncr53c8xx.rst

 It can be read in SYMBIOS documentation that some chips support a special Big Endian mode, on paper: 53C815, 53C825A, 53C875, 53C875N, 53C895.
-This mode of operations is not software-selectable, but needs pin named BigLit to be pulled-up.
+This mode of operations is analt software-selectable, but needs pin named BigLit to be pulled-up.
 Using this mode, most of byte reorderings should be avoided when the driver is running on a Big Endian CPU.
 Driver version 2.5 is also, in theory, ready for this feature.